 Before the construction of the real estate objects, a specialist examines the object from all possible angles.
 Applying the full 360 views, you can zoom up all the details from any party.
 What is more, with the scientific technologies available in 2023, we can go even further.
 By using real-life physics, we understand how virtual models respond to such elements as water or wind.

 VR is useful for both polishing out a project and demonstrating projects to clients who might not necessarily get the proper impression from the CAD document.
 A good example of this is IrisVR.
-It’s a software that integrates with other popular architecture and design programs and allows for visualising projects in VR.
+It’s a software that integrates with other popular architecture and design programs and allows for visualizing projects in VR.

 What is AR?

 What does AR stand for in technology?
-Augmented reality, AR, allows overlaying real objects with some virtual content.
+Augmented reality allows overlaying real objects with some virtual content.
 AR has many use cases, but the most famous one is the AR games.
 The user experiences a computerized simulation via the animation, images, and sound techniques.
 The AR set includes special glasses, a hand-held gadget, and also powered display surroundings.

 Apple is also big on the AR smart glasses concept, and its device is planned to hit the market in early 2020.
 There are offerings from other big consumer electronics manufacturers, but the market for smart glasses is somewhat less prolific than the market for VR headsets.

 The possibilities of augmented reality are limited only by the hardware capabilities as of now.
 Thus, a display environment overlays the real-life images of augmenting reality.
 The first-ever AR app was a native application for smartphones.